futtara/msulocalgov/_posts/city/2013-06-16-city-data-comparison.md

 This interactive chart allows you to compare cities according to 1, 2, or 3 kinds of data.
 This allows you to see relationships that might exist, for example between funding levels and population.
 Deviations from those relationships are also noticeable.

-*Note: some data is currently missing or unverified.*

 <hr>
 <h4 class="howto-header">How to Use this Chart</h4>
 - Use the menus below to select a year and 1-3 data types to display.